DISCERNING READERS

 • AI, hybrid cloud and acquisitions

 All of these are worthy topics.
-Unfortunately, the chief executive did not include in his letter the information of the utmost importance to most investors—returns on an investment in the corporation’s stock.
+Unfortunately, the chief executive did not include in his letter the information of the utmost importance to most shareholders—returns on an investment in the corporation’s stock.

 Image from IBM's 2021 Annual Report showing shareholder returns underperforming the market.